 Add in the dry ingredients and continue to mix until combined and smooth.
 Fold in cubed apples.

-NOTE: If the batter looks extremely thick, add extra milk, 1 Tbsp at a time until it’s somewhat pourable but not runny or thin at all.
+NOTE: If the batter looks extremely thick, add extra milk, 1 tablespoon at a time until it’s somewhat pourable but not runny or thin at all.

 Pour batter evenly into prepared pan, spreading everything around for a perfect evenness.